Great Western Highway improvements: Katoomba to Lithgow

 The Great Western Highway currently passes through the centre of towns such as Blackheath and Mount Victoria.
 This leads to congestion, safety risks from heavy vehicles mixing with residential traffic, amenity impacts for residents, and additional travel costs for freight.
 The current alignment also limits the extent to which High Productivity Vehicles can be used along the route.

-The initiative is to complete the duplication of the Great Western Highway.
+The proposal is to complete the duplication of the Great Western Highway.
 Over 100 km of the highway has been duplicated so far, leaving a 33 km gap between Katoomba and Lithgow.